 Notice of Nondiscrimination

 It is the policy of Flagstaff Unified School District to prohibit discrimination and harassment in any program and activity, including Career and Technical Education programs, and to provide equal access to all students regardless of sex (Title IX), race, color, religion, ancestry, national origin (Title VI), gender, age, or physical disability and/or medical condition (Section 504) in admissions to its programs, services, or activities, in access to them, in treatment of individuals, or in any aspect of their operations.
 The lack of English language skills shall NOT be a barrier to admission or participation in the district’s activities and programs.
 In addition, the right of a student to participate fully in classroom instruction shall not be abridged or impaired because of any other reason not related to the student’s individual capabilities.
 No student shall be precluded from enrolling in any fee course by virtue of inability to pay.
 Financial assistance information may be obtained from the building counselors of building principal.
 FUSD Career and Technical Education department does not discriminate in enrollment or access to any of the programs available.
-FUSD offers the following Career and Technical Educational programs under the ADE designated Career Preparation: Graphic Communications; Information Technology; Carpentry Technology; Agriculture – Renewable Natural Resources; Business Management and Administrative Services; Automotive Technologies; Culinary Arts; Design and Merchandising; Drafting and Design Technolgy; Early Childhood Education; Electronic Technology; Marketing, Management and Entrepreneurship; Nursing Services; Welding Technology; and Career Explorations.
+FUSD offers the following Career and Technical Educational programs under the ADE designated Career Preparation: Graphic Communications; Information Technology; Carpentry Technology; Agriculture – Renewable Natural Resources; Business Management and Administrative Services; Automotive Technologies; Culinary Arts; Design and Merchandising; Drafting and Design Technology; Early Childhood Education; Electronic Technology; Marketing, Management and Entrepreneurship; Nursing Services; Welding Technology; and Career Explorations.
 Note: not all CTE programs are offered at each of FUSD’s three high schools, however all CTE courses are open to any student regardless of location of residence.

 FUSD also does not discriminate in hiring or employment practices.